21MN28/GEOL0069_Project/README.md

 ### Toward Sustainable AI for Earth Observation

 This analysis demonstrates that AI can be part of the solution to environmental challenges while maintaining awareness of its own environmental footprint.
-The dramatic efficiency gains (99.98% carbon reduction) justify the computational costs, but responsible AI research requires ongoing attention to energy efficiency, algorithm optimization, and the broader environmental context of our technological choices.
+The efficiency gains justify the computational costs, but responsible AI research requires ongoing attention to energy efficiency, algorithm optimization, and the broader environmental context of our technological choices.

 ## Discussion and Implications